Maiolica: Name

-The name is thought to come from the medieval Italian word for Majorca, an island on the route for ships bringing Hispano-Moresque wares from Valencia to Italy.
-Moorish potters from Majorca are reputed to have worked in Sicily, and it has been suggested that their wares reached the Italian mainland from Caltagirone.
+The name is thought to come from the medieval Italian word for Mallorca, an island on the route for ships bringing Hispano-Moresque wares from Valencia to Italy.
+Moorish potters from Mallorca are reputed to have worked in Sicily, and it has been suggested that their wares reached the Italian mainland from Caltagirone.
 An alternative explanation of the name is that it comes from the Spanish term obra de Málaga, denoting "[imported] wares from Málaga", or obra de mélequa, the Spanish name for lustre.

 In the 15th century, the term maiolica referred solely to lustreware, including both Italian-made and Spanish imports, and tin-glaze wares were known as bianchi (whiteware).
 By 1875, the term was in use describing ceramics made in Italy, lustred or not, of tin-glazed earthenware.
 With the Spanish conquest of the Aztec Empire, tin-glazed maiolica wares came to be produced in the Valley of Mexico as early as 1540, at first in imitation of tin-glazed pottery imported from Seville.
 Mexican maiolica is known famously as 'Talavera'.

-"By a convenient extension and limitation the name may be applied to all tin-glazed ware, of whatever nationality, made in the Italian tradition ... the name faïence (or the synonymous English 'delftware') being reserved for the later wares of the 17th Century onwards, either in original styles (as in the case of the French) or, more frequently, in the Dutch-Chinese (Delft) tradition."
+"By a convenient extension and limitation the name may be applied to all tin-glazed ware, of whatever nationality, made in the Italian tradition ... the name faïence (or the synonymous English 'delftware') being reserved for the later wares of the 17th Century onwards, either in original styles (as in the case of the French) or, more frequently, in the Dutch-Chinese (Delftware) tradition."
 The term "maiolica" is sometimes applied to modern tin-glazed ware made by studio potters.